 If you don't think an academic knows you well enough to be your referee, make an appointment to see one in a course you have enjoyed or done well in and discuss your studies and what you are applying for.
 You can then follow up by asking in person or via email if they are happy to be your referee.
 Academics know this is an important part of their work and are usually willing to help.

 The way you present the information in your CV is important to making sure it is easy to read.
 Use headings, columns, dot points if you have a lot of information and full sentences to describe your work experience.
 As the examples above show, it often looks good to have a column on the left side of the page with years/dates and then a second column with details of your degree, experience, activities etc. List all information in reverse chronological order with most recent work/activities first.

 Bright colours or images are to be avoided (black font is best).
 Also use a standard font like Times New Roman, Arial, or Calibri.
 Keep you CV to 2 pages if you are a later year student or 1 page if you are a first or second year student.

 PROOFREAD YOUR CV - AT LEAST 3 TIMES

 Triple proofread your CV.
 It is so easy to miss mistakes no matter how careful you are, so it is also good to use spell checking software or audio replay, or get someone else to read your CV through.

-To get feedback on your own CV, contact me here
+To get feedback on your own CV, contact Law School Success here